100yann/Bash-Git-Commands/README.md

 git stash apply - apply whatever is stashed but it doesn't remove it from the stash itself
 git stash drop / git stash drop stash@{X}- delete the last stash / specified stash
 git stash clear - clear all stashes
+git restore filename - restores the file to the last commit, deleting all uncommitted changes
+git restore --source HEAD~X filename - restores the file to X commits before your last commit
+git reset - resets repository to specific commit.
+Will delete all commits that followed the specific commit but doesn't delete the changes made within those commits
+git reset --hard - does the same but deletes the changes as well
+git revert githash - creates a new commit where the changes from specified githash are deleted but the commit itself isn't

+If you want to reverse some commits that other people already have on their machines, you should revert instead of reset.
+If you want to reverse commits that you made but aren't shared yet - you can use reset.

 adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory